EngineeringLast Updated Jan 20, 202611 min read

 Cons of cross-platform mobile applications

-Cross-platform mobile development addresses some of the disadvantages that native app development faces:
+Native app development addresses some of the disadvantages that cross-platform mobile development faces:

 • Larger digital footprint: Cross-platform apps are usually larger.
 You need to pay attention to the mobile optimization options available.

 • Difficult integrations: Cross-platform frameworks do not integrate all platform-specific features.
-Some hardware-specific integrations (like using GPUs) might need skills in native app development.
+Some hardware-specific integrations (like using GPUs) might need devs skilled in native app development.

 • Delayed platform features: New SDK releases typically include new features and updates.
 With cross-platform frameworks, you have to wait for a separate update to access these newer features.